datvm/LukeMauiFilePicker/README.md

 - `string SuggestedFileName` (**Required**): The suggested file name.
 - `Stream Content` for `SaveFileOptions` (**Required**): The content to write to.
 Note that this is required before user even pick a file because for iOS and Mac, it needs to be available before user picks a file.
-- `Func<Stream>` or `Func<Task<Stream>> Content` for `DeferredSaveFileOptions`: A function that returns a stream to write to.
+- `Func<Stream>` or `Func<Task<Stream>> Content` for `DeferredSaveFileOptions` (**Required**): A function that returns a stream of content to be written.
 This is useful when you want to defer the content creation until after the user picks a file.
-The function is not called if user cancels the save operation. **Note:** on iOS and Mac Catalyst, this function simply redirects to `SaveFileOptions.Content` since the content needs to be available before user picks a file.
+The function is not called if user cancels the save operation. **Note:** on iOS and Mac Catalyst, this function simply redirects to `SaveFileOptions` since the content needs to be available before user picks a file.
 - `(string FileTypeName, List<string> FileTypeExts) WindowsFileTypes`: Windows-specific file types.
 The `FileTypeName` is the name of the file type (can be any descriptive text), and `FileTypeExts` is a list of file extensions.
 If you do not specify this, the default is `All Files (*.*)`.

 - `string AndroidMimeType`: Android-specific MIME type.
 If you do not specify this, the default is `application/octet-stream`.